hkellaway/HNKGooglePlacesAutocomplete/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/p/HNKGooglePlacesAutocomplete.svg)](http://cocoapods.org/pods/HNKGooglePlacesAutocomplete)
 [![Build Status](https://travis-ci.org/hkellaway/HNKGooglePlacesAutocomplete.svg?branch=master)](https://travis-ci.org/hkellaway/HNKGooglePlacesAutocomplete)

-An Objective-C wrapper for the Google Places autocomplete API
+An Objective-C wrapper for the Google Places Autocomplete API

 ## Background

-HNKGooglePlacesAutocomplete was inspired by [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) with the intention of modernizing the implementation.
-HNKGooglePlacesAutocomplete encapsulates the same core functionality - Google autocomplete suggestions and Google Place-to-CLPlacemark translation - with a more layered and pod-first approach.
+HNKGooglePlacesAutocomplete is an Objective-C wrapper for the Google Places Autocomplete API.
+It was inspired by [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) with the intention of modernizing the implementation.
+HNKGooglePlacesAutocomplete encapsulates the same core functionality - Google Place Autocomplete suggestions and Google Place-to-CLPlacemark translation - with a more layered and pod-first approach.

 Improvements include:
 - Use of modern, vetted pods (AFNetworking, Mantle)
 - Core functionality is useable without requiring the CoreLocation framework
 - Code is well-tested using Kiwi
 - Example project does not use the deprecated UISearchDisplayController
-- Designed with Cocoapods in mind
+- Modularly designed with Cocoapods in mind

 ## Communication